 Students joining us in the Spring semester can take the remedial courses that semester or can wait until the next available pre-scheduled sessions the next Fall.

 In July, the Johns Hopkins Student Accounts office will post a bill for amounts due on your SIS record with payment instructions and due dates.
-Expect to see a discrepancy of what is posted on the SIS record and what is actually due in your case.
+Expect to see a discrepancy of what is posted on the SIS record and what is actually due in your case when receiving financial aid.
 This is because of system process deadline dates being slightly off.

-If you are being prevented from registering for courses, please contact Mike Bernard.
-Otherwise, please let the system complete their processes as inquiries to Mike or Kevin will not speed that process.
+If you are being prevented from registering for courses, please contact Mike Bernard at email@example.com.

 Select the tab that applies to you for additional financial aid information.